WindyPigeon/portable-app-launcher-collection/README.md

  In root of the portable app folder create a ***App*** directory and put the binaries of the app in the ***App*** directory.

+> Note
+> ----
+> Some launchers may depend on certain plugins (e.g. *nsJSON* etc.).
+> This information is documented in the application's corresponding *README* file.
+> To build such a portable launcher, place the plugins in the appropriate directory.
+> The default plugins directory for the launcher is located in *Other\Source\Plugins*

 ## Contributing
  There are many ways in which you can participate in this project, for example: